-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards, Australian Accounting Interpretations, other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001.
+These general purpose financial statements have been prepared in accordance with the Corporations Act 2001, Australian Accounting Standards and International Financial Reporting Standards as issued by the International Accounting Standards Board.
 The company is a for-profit entity for financial reporting purposes under Australian Accounting Standards.

-Australian Accounting Standards set out accounting policies that the AASB has concluded would result in financial statements containing relevant and reliable information about transactions, events and conditions.
-Compliance with Australian Accounting Standards ensures that the financial statements and notes also comply with International Financial Reporting Standards as issued by the IASB.
-Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless otherwise stated.
+Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.